 The program promotes growth in personal experience, artistic self-expression, and stimulates exploration of the role of the arts in society.
 As a result of the historical, interpretive, and creative components of the Fine Arts program, students are personally challenged to achieve proficiency in their chosen area and appreciation for the creations and presentations of other artists.
-The Art area also offers an advanced degree, a Master of Arts in Art.
 There are no prerequisites to enter the Fine Arts Major Tracks of Art, Music and Theater.

 By the end of the Fine Arts program, students will effectively demonstrate the ability to:

-- 1. Produce a senior project demonstrating mastery of one artistic skill using professional production values; - 2.
-Understand the artistic languages of the performing and visual arts by recognizing common terms, techniques and methods of expression; - 3.
-Analyze the creations and presentations of other artists with objectively; - 4.
+- 1. Produce a senior project demonstrating mastery of one artistic skill using professional production values; - Understand the artistic languages of the performing and visual arts by recognizing common terms, techniques and methods of expression; - 3.
+Analyze the creations and presentations of other artists with objectively: - 4.
 Apply coursework learning in public displays and performances; - 5.
 Identify and evaluate the influences of fine arts in society; - 6.
 Understand the history of one or more art, music or theatre styles; - 7.
 Create a professional portfolio to use in job and graduate school applications; - 8.
 Identify the interrelationship of the arts; - 9.
 Debate the significance of particular artistic objects, works or experiences; and - 10.
 Participate in their chosen field of artistic endeavor.

-The successful student's degree will read: Bachelor of Arts - Fine Arts/Art Bachelor of Arts - Fine Arts/Music Bachelor of Arts - Fine Arts/Theater
+The successful student's degree will read:

+Bachelor of Arts - Fine Arts/Art Bachelor of Arts - Fine Arts/Music Bachelor of Arts - Fine Arts/Theater

-The minor designation will read: -Fine Arts/Art -Fine Arts/Music -Fine Arts/Theater
+The minor designation will read:

+- -Fine Arts/Art

+- -Fine Arts/Music

+- -Fine Arts/Theater